cryptoticket/react-native-push-notification/README.md

 - **meta-data(com.google.firebase.messaging.default_notification_icon)**: default notification icon for remote push notifications.
 -  **meta-data(com.google.firebase.messaging.default_notification_color)**: default notification background color.
 - **service(com.cryptoticket.reactnativepushnotification.CustomFirebaseMessagingService)**: custom firebase service that can receive and show push notifications with custom layout.
+- **receiver(com.cryptoticket.reactnativepushnotification.PushNotificationBroadcastReceiver)**: broadcast receiver that handles notification interactions(ex: on custom button click in notification).
+At the moment can receive only CLOSE_NOTIFICATION action with id in *Intent extras* that closes push notification.

 4. Create a notification channel for local and remote notifications(the one from *meta-data(com.cryptoticket.reactnativepushnotification.default_channel_id*) on app init (required for android >= 8, SDK >= 26):
 ```